-4.03 The following procedures cover signaling tests between the central office and the far end of the channel.
+- 4.03 The following procedures cover signaling tests between the customer premises and the far end of the channel.
+These tests, when required, should be completed before transmission tests are made.
 The far end may be another central office or customer premises.
-Signaling test requirements and limits are shown in Section 313-120-101.

-4.04 Many types of signaling are in use on voice channels today.
-To test the signaling on a channel, several things must be considered, including the type of signaling, at which end of the channel the test is being conducted, and the direction of signaling that is being tested.

-4.05 As an example, a simple loop-start foreign exchange circuit provides -48 Vdc and ground, ringing current, various tones from the originating end, on-hook/off-hook, and pulsing from the terminating end.
+Signaling test requirements and limits are shown in Section 313-120-101. - 4.04 Many types of signaling are in use on voice channels today.
+To test the signaling on a channel, several things must be considered, including the type of signaling, at which end of the channel the test is being conducted, and the direction of signaling that is being tested. - As an example, a simple loop-start foreign exchange circuit provides -48 Vdc and ground, ringing current, various tones from the originating end, on-hook/off-hook, and pulsing from the terminating end.
 The conditions that must be applied and detected are therefore different, depending on the direction of signaling being tested.
 At this time there is no commonly available test set that performs all the required functions for universal signaling testing; however, a variety of existing general purpose and specialized test instruments can be used.
-(See Section 313-120-101 for detailed circuitry to be used in specialized test instruments for test access premises and customer equipment signal/ supervision simulation.)
+(See Section 313-120-101 for detailed circuitry to be used in specialized test instruments for test access customer premises equipment supervision simulation.)

 4.06 The testing objective is to assure that the channel meets the limits and operates satisfactorily.
 Meeting the limits for all of the applicable signaling tests will verify that the channel operates properly.
-However, for simple channels [eg, those consisting of bare cable or having only loop signaling extenders/loop signaling repeaters (LSE/LSR) or equivalent], loop current and dial tone tests will suffice for preservice tests.
+However, for simple channels [eg, those consisting of bar cable or having only loop signaling extenders/loop signaling repeaters (LSE/LSR) or equivalent], loop current and dial tone tests will suffice for preservice tests.
 The remaining tests will be performed only as necessary for trouble reports.
 Complex channels (those with other signaling enhancement equipment in addition to LSE/LSR) will require that all the preservice signaling tests be made.